bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:36 AM CT, May 26</p>
+<p class="updated_time"> Latest data: 10:50 AM CT, May 26</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 84°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Today's high is 85°, which is 2° **warmer** than yesterday.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

-- 57°
+- 78°
 - Mostly Clear
-- 73% humidity
+- 61% humidity
-- 4 mph wind
+- 6 mph wind
-- 26% cloud cover
+- 35% cloud cover
-- 29 AQI 🟩
+- 16 AQI 🟩
+- 0.03 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>